TatianaG-ka/migration-cypress-to-playwright/README.md

 <h1 align="center">Migration from Cypress to Playwright 👋</h1>

-This repository contains test cases for both Cypress and Playwright, allowing you to run tests using the same project.
+This repository contains test cases for both Cypress and Playwright, enabling you to run tests within the same project.

+With my prior experience in Playwright, migrating a simple project from Cypress was a straightforward process.
+The transition involved adapting tests, but the challenges were minimal.
+The migration enhanced test performance and reaffirmed Playwright's strengths, making it a clear choice for future projects.

 ## Usage

-I've encountered two similar tools that rewrite my Cypress code to its equivalent in Playwright.
+Two tools are available that can automatically convert Cypress code to its Playwright equivalent.
 The first of these tools is https://demo.playwright.dev/cy2pw/, and the second one GPT4.

 > **Warning**